steinwurf/steinwurf-docs/source/getting_started.rst

    to install, you may use the `Python 2.7.10 Windows Installer`_.

 3. **Git:** There are several ways to get git on Windows.
-If you plan to use the waf build scripts to build the Kodo examples and unit tests, you should install the msysgit_ tool (version 1.8.x or above).
+If you plan to use the waf build scripts to build our examples and unit tests, you should install the `Git for Windows`_ tool (version 2.8.x or above).

 4. **TortoiseGit (Optional):**
    You can also install the latest version of TortoiseGit_ if you prefer to use a GUI instead of the command-line git tools.
-Version 1.8.1 and later should work fine.
+Version 2.1.0 and later should work fine.

 .. _`Visual Studio Express 2015 for Desktop`: